Hemp Oil vs Cannabis Oil

-- Cannabis is a plant family that includes many species, including both hemp and marijuana.
+- Cannabis is a plant family that includes many species, including sativa, indica, and ruderalis.

-- Hemp is a variety of cannabis grown for its tall, sturdy stalks and low THC levels.
+- Hemp is a variety of cannabis grown for its tall, sturdy stalks and high CBD levels.

-Hemp is a variety of cannabis with low THC levels.
+Simply put, hemp is a variety of cannabis with low THC levels.
 All hemp is cannabis, but not all cannabis is hemp.
-Some types of cannabis a grown for high levels of THC — those are called marijuana.

 This distinction is especially important if you are looking to buy the best cannabis products.
-Products made from industrial hemp vs. marijuana have greatly different cannabinoid profiles and legal ramifications.
+Products made from industrial hemp have greatly different cannabinoid profiles and legal ramifications.
+Learn more below.

 Table of Contents